actions/setup-python/docs/advanced-usage.md

       check-latest: true
   - run: python my_script.py
 ```
-> Setting `check-latest` to `true` has performance implications as downloading `Python or PyPy` versions is slower than using cached versions.
+> Setting `check-latest` to `true` impacts performance as downloading `Python or PyPy` versions is slower than using cached versions.

 ## Caching packages